 For people who have both accounts, one of the biggest questions is which account to fund first, HSA or 401k.
 Both accounts serve as vehicles for financial wellness.
 However, the HSA has a distinct advantage over the 401k.

 Even though an HSA has a lower annual contribution limit, it offers more flexibility.
 The account may be used for both immediate and long-term healthcare needs and funds are not taxed when used for qualified expenses.
-An HSA can serve as a supplementary retirement account, since distributions after age 65 are not penalized when used for non-eligible expenses.
+An HSA can serve as a supplementary retirement account as well.
+This is because distributions after age 65 are not penalized when used for non-eligible expenses.

 Also consider that healthcare costs continue to rise.
 A recent study estimates that a 65-year old couple who retired in 2019 can expect to spend $285,000 in healthcare and medical expenses throughout retirement.